 The Chaotic Good character believes that laws are not beneficial to individuals and restrict freedom, while the Lawful Evil character does not care about the freedom of individuals and believes that order, traditions and codes must be upheld no matter what.

 Lawful Evil characters are heartless.
-Kill people in the name of their code?
+Vanquish people in the name of their code?
 Sure thing.
 It’s what their Law says they must do, it’s nothing personal.

 For more on the Lawful Evil alignment, see my article.